Should You Be a 'Giver' at Work?

 What about the people you work with?
 Identify one person in each category: giver, matcher and taker.
 Keep your eyes open and you’ll see people, and yourself, in a different way.

-If you're a giver, please share this message with people you care about simply hit the "share" button below. ;-)
+If you're really a giver, please share this message with someone who might benefit. ;-)

-To share your thoughts with me you can visit or have me sign you up for my exclusive Sunday Coffee newsletter, drop me a line on our contact page.
+To share your thoughts with me you can visit my contact page.

 * Amazon affiliate link